February in the field

 The Tradescantia leaf beetle and tradescantia rust have become well-established in various parts of the valley and are helping to suppress this weed.

-Photos: Kristen and Troy (in the distance), Kristen and Richard, Duncan and Rachel, Tradescantia beetle, Tradescantia beetle eggs.
+Photos: Kristen and Troy (in the distance), Kristen and Richard, Duncan and Rachel, Tradescantia beetle, Tradescantia beetle cocoon.

 Following up on Trees for Survival Planting